nextgis/docs_ngmobile/source/editing.rst

    Polygon editing toolbar.

    The numbers indicate: 1 - Quit Edit mode; 2 - Cancel editing; 3 - Add new polygon; 4 - Delete polygon; 5 - Delete vertex; 6 - Move vertex to the center of screen; 7 - Move vertex to current location; 8 - Edit attributes.

-New polygon will appear in the center of the screen, with one of its vertexes highlighted in red and with arrow icon (see :numref:`ngmobile_creation_landfill_pic`).
+New polygon will appear in the center of the screen, with one of its vertices highlighted in red and with arrow icon (see :numref:`ngmobile_creation_landfill_pic`).

 .. figure:: _static/creation_landfill.png
    :name: ngmobile_creation_landfill_pic